 - And more

 Obesity increases your risk of heart failure.
-Severe obesity is associated with irregular heartbeats (arrhythmias).
-These arrhythmias can triple the risk of cardiac arrest.
-However, some excess weight can protect against dying from heart failure after the diagnosis is made(6).
+Severe obesity is associated with irregular heartbeats (arrhythmias, or a heart beat that is not normal).
+These arrhythmias can triple the risk of cardiac arrest (cardiac arrest is when the heart stops beating).

-More than half of those affected by obesity (around 50-60 percent) have obstructive sleep apnea (OSA) In cases of severe obesity, this figure is around 90 percent7).
+More than half of those affected by obesity (around 50 to 60 percent) have obstructive sleep apnea (OSA).
+In cases of severe obesity, this figure is around 90 percent (7).
 OSA is a very serious breathing disorder.
-OSA occurs when excess fat in the neck, throat, and tongue block air passageways during sleep.
+It occurs when extra fat in the neck, throat, and tongue block air passageways during sleep.
 This blockage causes apnea, which means a person stops breathing for a time.
 A person with OSA may have hundreds of apnea episodes each night.
 Apnea episodes reduce the amount of oxygen in a person’s blood.

 - Endometrial cancer